32-Character Password Generator

 Is a 32-character password secure enough?

 Yes.
-A 32-character password using uppercase, lowercase, numbers, and symbols provides 211 bits of entropy — well beyond what brute-force attacks can crack.
-It would take 4 × 10⁴⁵ years to break with current GPU technology.
+A 32-character password drawn from the full 95-character printable ASCII set provides 210 bits of entropy — well beyond what brute-force attacks can crack.
+It would take 6.1 × 10⁴⁵ years to break with current GPU technology.
+The generator above defaults to a 26-symbol set chosen to avoid characters that break web forms, which gives 206 bits; widen the symbols field to reach the full 95.

 How long does it take to crack a 32-character password?